brief-ds/micrograd/README.md

 * 20 kilobytes core code, 10,000+ times smaller
 * as portable as Python and NumPy
-* comparable performance as mammoth contenders
+* comparable performance as industrial contenders
 * code can be timed with Python's native profiler

 This version works with vectors, including matrices (2-dimensional), or higher-dimensional tensors.
 For @karpathy's original scalar-based version, switch to the code with tag `scalar`.